Prompting GPT-3 To Be Reliable: Abstract

 \section{Abstract}

 Large language models (LLMs) show impressive abilities via few-shot prompting.
 Commercialized APIs such as OpenAI GPT-3 further increase their use in real-world language applications.
-However, existing research focus on models' accuracy on standard benchmarks and largely ignore their \emph{reliability}, which is crucial for avoiding catastrophic real-world harms.
-While reliability is a broad and vaguely defined term, this work decomposes reliability into four facets: generalizability, fairness, calibration, and factuality.
-We establish simple and effective prompts to demonstrate GPT-3's reliability in these four aspects: 1) generalize out-of-domain, 2) balance demographic distribution to reduce social biases, 3) calibrate language model probabilities, and 4) update the LLM's knowledge.
-We find that by employing appropriate prompts, GPT-3 outperforms smaller-scale supervised models by large margins on all these facets.
-We release all processed datasets, evaluation scripts, and model predictions to facilitate future analysis.~\footnote{\url{https://github.com/NoviScl/GPT3-Reliability}} Our findings not only shed new insights on the reliability of prompting LLMs, but more importantly, our prompting strategies can help practitioners more reliably use large language models like GPT-3.
+However, the crucial problem of how to improve the \emph{reliability} of GPT-3 is still under-explored.
+While reliability is a broad and vaguely defined term, we decompose reliability into four main facets that correspond to the existing framework of ML safety and are well-recognized to be important: generalizability, social biases, calibration, and factuality.
+Our core contribution is to establish simple and effective prompts that improve GPT-3's reliability as it: 1) generalizes out-of-distribution, 2) balances demographic distribution and uses natural language instructions to reduce social biases, 3) calibrates output probabilities, and 4) updates the LLM's factual knowledge and reasoning chains.
+With appropriate prompts, GPT-3 is more reliable than smaller-scale supervised models on all these facets.
+We release all processed datasets, evaluation scripts, and model predictions.\footnote{\url{https://github.com/NoviScl/GPT3-Reliability}} Our systematic empirical study not only sheds new insights on the reliability of prompting LLMs, but more importantly, our prompting strategies can help practitioners more reliably use LLMs like GPT-3.